aloshdenny/ev-routing/README.md

 Let's look at details of how it is working:-
 <img src="Images/x1_10.gif" />

-## 2.Finding optimal Charging Stations location:
+## 2.Finding Optimal Location to setup a Charging Station:
 Finding the optimal location to set up a charging station is very tricky and we have to look at various factors, like where there is more demand and  which is geographically the most feasible location from all places.
 ### So to solve this we applied three approaches.
  * a) Brute force approach